 Preparation of manuscripts Consult a recent issue of Oryx for general style.
 Contributions should be in English, with British English spelling and terminology, double-spaced, without footnotes, and with line numbers.
 Submissions, which can be a single file, with all Tables, Figures, Plates and Appendices at the end, or with text and other elements in separate files, must be in DOC format (not PDF).
 For submission, graphics can be in low to medium resolution as long as they are clearly legible, with publication-quality graphics to be provided upon any final acceptance.
-Cover page should contain title, word count (all inclusive except for Tables and Figure and Plate captions), and full mailing address, e-mail, and address at the time the research was carried out, if different, of the corresponding author and all additional authors.
-Pages to be numbered, and order of sections to be: cover page, main text, biographical sketches, Tables, Figure and Plate captions, Figures, Plates.
+Cover page should contain title, word count (all inclusive except for Tables), and full mailing address, e-mail, and address at the time the research was carried out, if different, of the corresponding author and all additional authors.
+Pages to be numbered, and order of sections to be: cover page, title, abstract, keywords, main text, acknowledgements, author contributions, references, biographical sketches, tables, figures, plates, appendices/supplementary material (the latter four items can be in separate files).
 Short Communications must not have any subheadings.

 Title A succinct description of the work (≤20 words) preferably embodying either the aim or the overall conclusion.

 Abstract In <250 words, the aims, methods, major findings and conclusions; should be informative without reference to the text and should not contain any references or undefined abbreviations.

 Keywords Up to eight pertinent words or phrases, in alphabetical order (these can repeat words in the title and should be optimized for online search engines).

 Structure Articles should generally follow the Introduction, Study Area (where appropriate), Methods, Results and Discussion format.
 Minimize use of other subheadings.